-Ordering information
+Ordering Information

-To order, please visit https://m-labs.hk and select 1124 Carrier Kasli 2.0 in the ARTIQ/Sinara crate configuration tool.
-Cards may also be ordered separately by writing to mailto:sales@m-labs.hk.
+To order, please visit https://m-labs.hk and choose 1124 Carrier Kasli 2.0 in the ARTIQ/Sinara hardware selection tool.
+Cards can be ordered as part of a fully-featured ARTIQ/Sinara crate or standalone through the 'Spare cards' option.
+Otherwise, orders can also be made by writing directly to mailto:sales@m-labs.hk.